Logius-standaarden/fsc-logging/draft-fsc-logging-00.md

 *TransactionLog:*

-A Peers log of transactions.
+A Peers log of Transactions.
 This log can contain both incoming and outgoing requests.

 *TransactionID:*

-A unique identifier which can be used to trace a transaction between Peers.
+A unique identifier which can be used to trace a Transaction between Peers.

 # Architecture

 ## Writing to the TransactionLog

 A Peer makes an HTTP request to a Service.
-The Outway will generate a unique ID for the request and write a record to the TransactionLog before proxying the request to the Inway.
+The Outway will generate a unique ID for the Transaction and write a record to the TransactionLog before proxying the request to the Inway.
 The Inway will parse the unique ID from the request and also write a record containing the unique ID to its own TransactionLog before proxying the request to the Service.

 !---